 As seen in one demo of auto-tagged audio from a video, I would hardly call the re-purposing closed captioned text taken from a widely distributed blockbuster movie and turning it into searchable text as an astonishing feat.
 It is smart though.
 Of course, that is an easier solution since most of that work is already done and audio does not have to be transcribed again since it may come from the movie script (unless ad lib applies).

 When we license stock photography, we could get most metadata embedded in the photograph once acquired but this varies based on the vendor, the age of the digitized image in the collection and its popularity.
-Much of the well known stock photography is done by various keywording services with established taxonomies for consistency.
-Tagging of stock photography is still mostly done the “old school” mthod by humans, even if they crowdsourced.
-The reason they remain old school (at least for now) is the error-rate for some artificial intelligence is still too high.
+Much of the well-known stock photography is done by various keywording services with established taxonomies for consistency.
+Tagging of stock photography is still mostly done the “old school” method by humans, even if they crowdsourced.
+The reason they remain old school (at least for 2012) is the error-rate for some artificial intelligence is still too high.
 Fixing the errors can take more time than a human tagging it in the first place.
 This may change over time as the technology matures.

 A large museum group has a few efforts where they are posting digital photographs on their website and asking the public to come visit, browse through the image collections and apply tags (and/or descriptions) to these individual images with the belief that this effort could aggregate the public’s time and knowledge.
 Results vary and so does consistency.
 The results should be able to cull through the tags and weed out the “meta crap” from relevant metadata.
 This still requires time.